Europa String Choir: Alessandro Bruno joined and Europa String Choir was born in 1993

+From Trio to Quartet with Markus Reuter

+In 1996, Europa String Choir recruited a fourth member - Chapman Stick/Warr Guitar player Markus Reuter, another Guitar Craft student.
 Over the next four years, the quartet would intermittently tour Europe and the USA.
 Europa String Choir's second album Lemon Crash was released by DGM spinoff label DGMLive.
 A more composed and pre-structured work, reflecting the ensemble's classical leanings, it was produced by David Bottrill.
 Marching Ants, a second album of improvisations from the Lemon Crash sessions and tour was eventually released in 2003 on the Burning Shed label.

 During the next decade, Europa String Choir continued to record and perform intermittently, predominantly as a duo of Stevens and Dzierzanowski.
 Celtic harp player/cellist Susan Nares (from the Poole-based Soundways project) was recruited for the ensemble's trio lineup in 2003.

 In 2013, Stevens and Dzierzanowski relocated the Europa String Choir from south-west England to a location near the Alps on the German/Austrian border.
 In 2014 the ensemble released their first album in eleven years (the ambient/improvised recording Eye of the Beholder).

-In November 2014, they announced that Austrian bodhran player Wolfgang Maier would be the new third member of the performing trio.
+Having worked as a duo, trio and quartet (with Markus Reuter) in the intervening years, Europa String Choir celebrated their 30th anniversary in 2023 by touring UK, Germany and Italy, and presented their 7th album release “Sassoska” in 2024.

 Other musical activities

+Guitar Craft / Guitar Circle

+The band members are active within the worldwide network of Guitar Craft / Guitar Circle, founded by Robert Fripp.
+They organize, lead, and participate in workshops in Germany, Italy, and Spain.
+In 2025, for example, they took part in a concert with The Orchestra of Crafty Guitarists, featuring more than 100 guitarists from around the world, as well as performances with The League of Silence and Electric Radius.

+The English guitarist Robert Fripp, known for his work with King Crimson and David Bowie’s “Heroes”, also contributed to one of the band’s releases and was partly responsible for the band’s name.

+The musicians from Europa String Choir are usin the using the New Standard Tuning whicht is now called the Guitar Circle Tuning (C-G-D-A-E-G from low to high).